cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Virtual Private Cloud (VPC)

 This is basically the private internal networks used to connect cloud resources.
-“VPC endpoints” allow connections to other cloud resources, but are generally one-way (requests must be initiated by resources within the VPC).
+"VPC endpoints" allow connections to other cloud resources, but are generally one-way (requests must be initiated by resources within the VPC).

-Security best practices for a VPC are basically the same as those for a regular network, except that there’s often finer-grained control via security groups and cloud platform policies.
+Security best practices for a VPC are basically the same as those for a regular network, except that there's often finer-grained control via security groups and cloud platform policies.
 API monitoring also needs to be taken into account.

 ### Security Groups